• Skip to main content

 Grown indoors the Schefflera Arboricola can be kept to a manageable size of 4 – 8ft tall, and the good news is they respond well to basic indoor conditions.

 The umbrella plant is a multi-trunk tree that can grow over 15 meters tall outdoors and has to be pruned and topped at some point to keep its size manageable within a home.
-Its close relative (Schefflera Actinophylla) has to be carefully planted because of its invasive nature and is seen as a weed in certain places.
+There is also a dwarf schefflera variety if you need something smaller.
+Its close relative, Schefflera Actinophylla, has to be carefully planted because of its invasive nature and is seen as a weed in certain places.

-Varieties: You will find three main varieties available including variegated (Gold Capella), plain green-leafed and dwarf-sized trees just named Schefflera, and umbrella plants on sale in garden stores).
+You will find three main varieties available including variegated (Gold Capella), plain dark green-leafed, and dwarf-sized trees just named Schefflera plants, and umbrella plants on sale in garden stores).
 They are also grown as bonsai trees.
-If you want to purchase a plant but your unsure of whether it’s a S.arboricola or S.actinophylla and it’s just named Schefflera; there are some slight differences, although care conditions needed are the same – so I would suggest you buy it if you like it.
+If you want to purchase a plant but your unsure of whether it’s a Schefflera Arboricola or Schefflera Actinophylla and it’s just named Schefflera; there are some slight differences, although schefflera care conditions needed are the same – so I would suggest you buy it if you like it.

-How they look: They can grow with one trunk, but most likely with two or more and multiple branches displaying palmate compound or whorled leaves (like fingers coming from the stalk) with four to twelve leaflets or more, giving it an umbrella spoke appearance.
-The glossy leaflets are near oval shaped and a few inches long and a couple of inches wide (depending on the age and size of the tree).
+They can grow with one trunk, but most likely with two or more and multiple branches displaying palmate compound or whorled leaves (like fingers coming from the stalk) with four to twelve leaflets or more, giving it an umbrella spoke appearance.
+The glossy leaflets are near oval-shaped, a few inches long, and a couple of inches wide (depending on the age and size of the tree).

 umbrella plants with pots in the side

-Pets: The umbrella tree is mildly toxic when ingested by cats or dogs and causes them to become unwell.
+The umbrella tree is a mildly toxic plant when ingested by cats or dogs and causes them to become unwell.

 Names:Umbrella Plant, Queensland Umbrella Tree, Octopus Tree, Gold Capella (common).
-Schefflera Arboricolum, Syn.
-Heptapleurum Arboricolum (botanical/scientific).
+Schefflera Arboricolum, Heptapleurum Arboricolum (botanical/scientific).

 Max Growth (approx):Height 10ft tall or more.